 “I’ve been kind of banging this extraction drum for four years,” she said.
 “We see the markets moving towards that.
 That is where a lot of the money is going now, so extraction is really that next play.”

-Companies offering extraction services to marijuana firms are gearing up in the lead-up to the legalization of edibles and concentrates in Canada, which is set for October 17, by expanding operations and capabilities in the country.
+Companies offering extraction services to marijuana firms are gearing up as the October 17 date for the legalization of edibles and concentrates nears in Canada.
+Many are expanding their operations and capabilities in the country.

-In June, business research firm Deloitte issued a report projecting the annual sales of the entire cannabis edibles and infused product market at C$2.7 billion.
+In June, business research firm Deloitte issued a report projecting annual sales for the entire cannabis edibles and infused product market at C$2.7 billion.

 “I think the extraction market was something that a lot of people who invested in the cannabis industry were not focused on,” he told INN.

-Knight explained for investors, the extraction market is very appealing because of the margins seen from development and operations, whereas traditional cannabis plays in Canada have offered lacklustre results recently.
+Knight explained that for investors, the extraction market is very appealing because of the margins seen from development and operations, whereas traditional cannabis plays in Canada have offered lackluster results recently.

-The Valens executive said if investors look at the development of the extraction market like innings in a baseball game, the sector is only about to enter the first inning.
+The Valens executive said if investors compare the development of the extraction market to innings in a baseball game, the sector is only about to enter the first inning.

 What are the key metrics for a cannabis extraction company?